pip-services/pip-services-docs/content/en/python/commons/errors/config_exception.md

 ### Description

-The ConfigException is used to manage errors related to mistakes in a microservice's user-define configurations.
+The ConfigException is used to manage errors related to mistakes in a microservice's user-defined configurations.

 ### Constructors
 Creates an error instance and assigns its values.